-State of Missouri))ss County of )
+State of Missouri)

+County of)ss)

-I, the undersigned, being at least eighteen years of age, swear upon my oath that I am either a United States citizen or am classified by the United States government as being lawfully admitted for permanent residence.
+eing at least eighteen years of age, swear upon my oath that I am or am classified by the United States government as being lawfully lence.

-Signature
+Date Signature

 Social Security Number or Other Federal I.D.
 Number Printed Name

-On the date above written appeared before me and swore that the facts contained in the foregoing affidavit are true according to his/her best knowledge, information and belief.
+On the date above w facts contained in the foregoinformation and belief. ritten appeared before me and swore that the ing affidavit are true according to his/her best knowledge,

 Notary Public

 My Commission Expires: